phongduong/my-portfolio/data/posts/build-neltlify-site-with-cli.md

 netlify build
 ```

-It  will run the configured command of your project using your `build`.
+It  will display the information of your project and run the configured command